-Today (1st September 2016, the Duke and Duchess of Cambridge spent a full day visiting businesses, charities, projects and organisations in the county of Cornwall.
+On the 1st September 2016, the Duchess of Cambridge (Kate Middleton) spent a full day visiting businesses, charities, projects and organisations in the county of Cornwall.
+She visited the city with her husband, Prince William.
 For those who are from outside of the UK, Cornwall is a large county in the southwest of England.
-It’s a beautiful area that even has it’s own language!
+It’s a beautiful area that even has its own language!

 The day began in Truro, Cornwall’s only city.
 The couple paid a visit to the Cathedral to meet with civic dignitaries and cathedral representatives.
 First, they said hello to the crowds waiting outside.

 After a quick walk around, the couple went inside to “sign a slate” in support of the Truro Cathedral Roof Appeal.
 The cathedral roof is in urgent need of repair and estimated to cost around £3.2 million.

 For a donation, you can add your own signature on a tile alongside Kate’s!
 There are different tiers starting from £5 (roughly $7 USD).
 Here’s a look at Kate’s tile:

 While inside, William and Kate listened to children explain how important it is to support each other with their mental wellbeing.

 Next, the couple headed to the award-winning Healey’s Cornish Cyder Farm near Newquay.
 The farm grows apples and turns them into Cornish Cyder, juices, preserves, wines and spirits.
 Healy’s is a thriving local business and one of Cornwall’s top tourist attractions.

 William and Kate received a private tour of the Cyder Farm.
 Of course, they both sampled a number of beverages during their visit.
 Emily Andrews from the Sun reports that while trying apple juice, William joked “where’s the alcoholic stuff?”